 - Notifying your team of the time and place of scheduled activities.

-- Being familiar with all intramural eligibility rules, so that your team can adhere to them.
+- Being familiar with all Intramurals eligibility rules, so that their team can adhere to them.
 Player eligibility is the captain’s responsibility.
 Rules and regulations regarding player eligibility are found in this handbook.
-However, any questions regarding player eligibility should be directed to the Assistant Director for Intramurals.
+However, any questions regarding player eligibility should be directed to the assistant director for Intramurals.

-- Maintaining your name, current phone number, email and current address with the Intramural Office.
+- Maintaining name, current phone number, email and current address with the Intramurals office.

-- Current intercollegiate team members - Current varsity, junior varsity, “Red Shirt,” scholarship or transferring student athletes shall be ineligible to participate in the same sport or related sport (see below) in the intramural program.
-This athlete is also ineligible to participate while their sport is in “season.”
+- Current intercollegiate team members: Current varsity, junior varsity, red shirt, scholarship or transferring student athletes shall be ineligible to participate in the same sport or related sport (see below) in Intramurals.
+These athletes are also ineligible to participate while their sport is in season.
 An exception will be granted if athletic coach allows.

-Athletic Sport Related Intramural Sport Football Flag Football Basketball Basketball Soccer Soccer Baseball or Softball Softball Tennis Any racquet sport Cross Country and Track Any racing event Golf Golf Volleyball Volleyball (Indoor or Sand)
+Athletic Sport Related Intramurals Football Flag Football Basketball Basketball Soccer Soccer Baseball or Softball Softball Tennis Any racquet sport Cross Country and Track Any racing event Golf Golf Volleyball Volleyball (Indoor or Sand)

-- Professional athletes - Professional athletes cannot participate in the same sport, or related sport, in the intramural program.
+- Professional athletes: Professional athletes cannot participate in the same sport, or related sport, in Intramurals.

-- Sport club members - Sport club members are allowed to play, but no more than two members of a Sport Club team may play for any intramural team in their related sport.
+- Sport Clubs members: Sport Clubs members are allowed to play, but no more than two members of a Sport Clubs team may play for any Intramurals team in their related sport.

-Example: If you play on a fraternity softball team, you can also play on a co-ed softball team.
-However, when scheduling games, it is not the Intramural program's responsibility to accommodate those players who choose to play for a co-ed team and single gender team.
+- Single team participation: It is illegal for any person to play on more than one team in a sport.
+The rule is imposed at the time of sign up.
+The penalty will be that the second team on which he or she has played will forfeit the games on which he or she signed in.
+Further penalties will be at the discretion of the assistant director for Intramurals.
+The exception is that a participant may play on a co-ed team in one sport and another single gender team in the same sport.
+This will be allowed as long as it is not another co-ed team.
+For example, if you play on a fraternity softball team, you can also play on a co-ed softball team.
+However, when scheduling games, it is not the responsibility of the Intramurals office to accommodate those players who choose to play for a co-ed team and single gender team.
 If a player's co-ed team and single gender team are scheduled at the same time on the same day, the player must choose one team with which to play at that hour.
 Playing for two teams at the same hour is not permitted.

-Player Registration - Participants must present proper identification in order to be eligible to participate in the intramural sports program.
+Player registration: Participants must present proper identification in order to be eligible to participate in Intramurals.
 All students, faculty, staff, alumni and spouses must present a valid Georgia State University ID card or a government issued ID (driver's license, passport or military ID) in order to participate in any intramural activity.
 The player's name must already be on the roster prior to the game in order to be eligible to play.
-See below under Rosters for more information.
+See Rosters for more information.
 Players must have all jewelry and bands removed and must show their jersey number, if applicable, before they can check into a game.

 No one is permitted to use another person's PantherCard to sign in to play.
 If found to be using someone else's card, both the player who signed in and the name on the PantherCard will be deemed ineligible for Intramurals for at least one full semester and possibly one year.

-Prizes - Champions of Intramural sports and events will receive prizes.
+Prizes: Champions of Intramurals will receive prizes.
 Only those participants who participated in at least half of the scheduled games will be eligible for prizes.
 After all prizes have been issued to all winners, those who participated in less than half may receive a prize.

-Rescheduling & Mutual Postponements - Due to facility availability concerns, rescheduling of Intramural contests are strongly discouraged.
+Rescheduling and mutual postponements: Due to facility availability concerns, rescheduling of Intramurals contests are strongly discouraged.
 However, if a team is unable to attend a scheduled contest but desires to play the game at another time or date, it might be possible to reschedule.
-However, the Intramural Office cannot guarantee a new playing time.
+However, the Intramurals office cannot guarantee a new playing time.
 Requests for rescheduling must be received at least five business days in advance of the originally scheduled contest.
 In tournament play, postponed contests will be rescheduled within a period of time which will not delay progress of the tournament itself.

-Playing Times - When a team registers for a sport, they will be asked to choose their preferred playing times.
+Playing times: When a team registers for a sport, they will be asked to choose their preferred playing times.
 This is only a request and will be honored as best as possible.
-The Intramural Office tries to schedule games at times requested by participating teams.
+The Intramurals office tries to schedule games at times requested by participating teams.
 This is not always possible, and there is no guarantee of a requested playing time.

 Please do not congregate in parking lots, hallways or any distance from the playing area.
 Always have your players at the assigned court or field at least 15 minutes prior to the start of the contest for check in.

-Equipment - The Intramural Program will provide some of the equipment needed for the various Intramural activities.
+Equipment: The Intramurals office will provide some of the equipment needed for the various activities.
 It is the responsibility of the captains and participants to find out before the event what equipment is provided and what the participants are expected to bring.
-Participants are expected to return all equipment loaned to them by the Intramural Program.
+Participants are expected to return all equipment loaned to them by the Intramurals office.
 Lost or stolen equipment is cause for payment for the damaged or missing equipment.

-Jerseys - For Flag Football, Volleyball, Soccer, Softball and Basketball: Each team must have matching, numbered jerseys for every player.
+Jerseys for flag football, volleyball, soccer, softball and basketball: Each team must have matching, numbered jerseys for every player.
 Legal numbers are limited to zero to 99.
 A team can't have two or more players with the same number.
 A team will forfeit a game if they do not have proper jerseys.
 Tape cannot be used for numbers.
 Numbers must be written or printed and legible.
-In the event that two teams who play each other wears the same colored jerseys, a coin toss will be used to determine who has to check out jerseys from the intramural staff.
-For Flag Football, jerseys must be long enough to be tucked in the shorts or must be short enough to be four inches above the waistband.
+In the event that two teams who play each other wear the same colored jerseys, a coin toss will be used to determine who has to check out jerseys from the Intramurals staff.
+For flag football, jerseys must be long enough to be tucked in the shorts or must be short enough to be four inches above the waistband.

-Inclement Weather - In the event of inclement weather, it is the responsibility of each team representative to contact the Intramural Office concerning the status of play for the date in question.
+Inclement weather: In the event of inclement weather, it is the responsibility of each team representative to contact the Intramurals office concerning the status of play for the date in question.
 Call 404-413-1765 or check the Facebook/Twitter pages to check status on Panthersville events.

-Playing Conditions - Decisions regarding playing conditions will not be made before 2 p.m. on weekdays and 10 a.m. on weekends.
-Please do not contact the Intramural Office prior to that time.
+Playing Conditions: Decisions regarding playing conditions will not be made before 2 p.m. on weekdays and 10 a.m. on weekends.
+Please do not contact the Intramurals office prior to that time.

-Rosters - In order to play, the participant's name must appear on the gamesheet prior to the game.
-This must be done online via the intramural registration website.
+Rosters: In order to play, the participant's name must appear on the game sheet prior to the game.
+This must be done online via the Intramurals registration website.
 A participant can't show up to the game and be added to the roster on site.
 The participant must be placed on the roster by:

 - 2 p.m. on the day of the contest if the contest occurs Monday through Thursday